Online Explanation Generation for Human-Robot Teaming: INTRODUCTION

-One remaining challenge, however, is the consideration of the mental workload required of the human to understand an explanation.
-In most prior work on explanation generation (including our own), the human is expected to understand any explanation provided regardless of how much information is presented and little discussion has been given on the presentation of such information.
+One remaining challenge, however, is the consideration of the mental demand of the human to understand an explanation.
+In most prior work on explanation generation, the human is expected to understand an explanation regardless of how much information it contains.
+Little discussion has been given on the ways of presenting such information.
 In this work, we argue that explanations, especially complex ones, should be provided in an online fashion, such that each explanation is broken into multiple parts, which are then communicated separately and intertwined with plan execution.
-Communicating an explanation in such a manner is expected to require less mental workload for cognitively demanding tasks since the information is spread out so that the process becomes incremental, which is known to benefit understanding~\cite{fischer1979styles}.
-One of the main challenges here, however, is that the different parts of an explanation could be dependent on each other, which must be taken into account when generating online explanations.
-Our online explanation generation process spreads out the information while ensuring that the different parts do not introduce cognitive dissonance so that they are always perceived in a consistent fashion.
+Communicating an explanation in such a manner is expected to result in less mental workload for cognitively demanding tasks since the information is spread out so that the interpretation process becomes incremental, which is known to benefit understanding~\cite{fischer1979styles}.
+One of the main challenges here is that the different parts of an explanation could be dependent on each other, which must be taken into account when generating online explanations.
+Our online explanation generation process spreads out the information while ensuring that the different parts do not introduce cognitive dissonance so that they are always perceived in a cohesive fashion.